About the Public Fund Survey

 information, particularly annual financial reports, becomes

-this summary describes changes and trends in selected elements of
+this summary describes changes in selected elements of the survey.

 Summary of Findings